 Make sure sign-up forms are visible and easy to find both for desktop and mobile users.
 You wouldn’t want to lose subscribers just because they couldn’t find the subscription form, would you?.
 It is also important to make the form well-designed, which would fit the screen width.
 Test your website in multiple browsers and on different devices to make sure the subscription forms look good on each of them.

-281.1 billion emails are sent and received each day.
+392.5 billion emails are projected to be sent and received daily by 2026.
 Among all this mickle, users should find yours, so your goal is to reassure potential subscribers in quality and relevancy of your content.
-Offer your prospects exclusive access to updates, include a lead magnet — Ebook, useful checklist or a free webinar — to your subscription form, promise to send valuable messages, and, what’s even more important, stick to your promises.
+Offer your prospects exclusive access to updates, include a lead magnet — eBook, useful checklist or a free webinar — to your subscription form, promise to send valuable messages, and, what’s even more important, stick to your promises.

 For example, in their subscription form, Urban Decay mention new product notifications and exclusive offers, which is exactly what they send out in their emails.